Eganville and Area Horticultural Society

-Each meeting kicks off with a social time - you can visit over a cup of coffee or tea with treats, and then the meeting follows.
+Each meeting kicks off with a social time - you can visit over a cup of coffee or tea and treats, and then the meeting follows.
 Meetings first include Society business and announcements, then doorprizes, followed by the featured speaker or activity.
-Floral and/or photo competitions are held periodically throughout the year and are open to members.
+Floral and/or photo competitions are held in June and November and are open to members.
 There is a table displaying Society and District announcements and information, with a second section for members to display information about other community events.

-Where: All meetings take place at the Royal Canadian Legion, 57 Veterans Way, Eganville, upstairs banquet hall
+Where: Royal Canadian Legion, 57 Veterans Way, Eganville, upstairs banquet hall

-When: 7:00 pm for our social time with coffee/tea and snacks (unless noted differently below) Always the 3rd Monday of the month.
+When: 7:00 pm for refreshments and social time (unless noted differently below) Always the 3rd Monday of the month.
 Meeting starts at 7:30.

 Who: Everyone aged 12+ is welcome to attend.
 Free to members; visitor fee is $5 for each meeting (so an annual membership for $10 is very economical).